 The Moki Dugway is at the southern end of Cedar Mesa near Mexican Hat where Utah 261 splits off from US 163.
 UT 261 leading to the Moki Dugway is a straight flat highway with spectacular views in all directions.
 As you near the Moki Dugway the dominant feature is the sheer cliffs of Cedar Mesa rising above.
 Soon you are passing signs cautioning about the changes ahead.
 As the road begins its steep climb, the pavement ends and the roadbed becomes well-maintained gravel.
 San Juan County works hard to keep the road in good shape and it’s usually an easy drive.

-Needless to say, the Moki Dugway offers incredible views but there can be times its not much fun to drive.
-As you approach there seems to be no way a road could climb to the top and the road is carved into what appears to be an impossibly sheer cliffside.
-The large and obvious warning signs leave no doubt that this is not a typical road.
+Needless to say, the Moki Dugway offers incredible views but there are times its not much fun to drive.
+As you approach from below, there seems to be no way a road could climb the impossibly sheer cliffside.
+Large and obvious warning signs leave no doubt that this is not a typical road.
+As you get near you can see the roadway carved into the rock of the cliff wall.

 In places, the road sits on rocks and debris removed from the cliffs and it’s mostly sheer drops along the road’s edge.
 I’ve had many people tell me that driving this road was a traumatic event.
-However, others believe that driving the Moki Dugway is a fantastic experience.
+Others believe that driving the Moki Dugway is a fantastic experience, some even comparing it to driving the Beartooth Highway near Yellowstone Park.
 Personally, I enjoy driving this road but my wife hates it.

 Climbing to Cedar Mesa